-For all his charm as a host or skill as a safari driver he really came into his own when he talked about some of the happenings of his past.
-In the evenings he would come and spend time with the guests when inevitably the questions would come as to how he ended up running a safari park in Malawi.
+For all his charm as a host or skill as a safari driver, Stefan really came into his own when he talked about the events in his past.

-“Before I came to Malawi I used to fly little cargo planes for a living.
-My dad and I owned a small plane and used to deliver all over Southern Africa.
-That’s how I came to know Malawi well, I must have flown up here hundreds of times,” Stefan said one night over dinner.
+“Before I came to Malawi, I used to fly little cargo planes for a living.
+My dad and I owned a small plane and delivered all over Southern Africa.
+That’s how I came to know Malawi well.
+I flew hundreds of trips up here,” Stefan said one night over dinner.

-“Ya I really liked it but it could be tricky at times.
-I almost met the end of my days like flying into Blantyre (southern Malawi) about ten years ago,” he replied.
+“Yeah, I really liked it, but it could be tricky.
+I almost met the end of my days flying into Blantyre (southern Malawi) about ten years ago,” he replied.

 “Oh right, what happened?”
 I asked.